The Most Famous House in Every Province

 The Most Famous House in New Brunswick

 Even though Franklin Roosevelt clearly wasn’t Canadian, his summer getaway on New Brunswick’s Campobello Island is one of the province’s most famous houses.
-FDR and his family spent the summers of 1909 to 1921 at this electricity-free cottage, which has been preserved in that state as the centrepiece of Roosevelt Campobello International Park.
+FDR and his family spent the summers of 1909 to 1921 at this electricity-free cottage, which has been preserved in that condition as the centrepiece of Roosevelt Campobello International Park.

 The Most Famous House in Nova Scotia